lAnubisl/HugoBlog/content/article/react-azure-storage.md

 #### Step 3: Storage Account Container

-Then we need to create a [Storage Account Container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction#containers).
+Files in Storage Account are stored in [Containers](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction#containers) so we need to create one.
 To do that go to the created Azure Storage account and click on the "+ Container" button.

 ![azure-storage-container-creation](/images/react-azure-storage/azure-storage-container-creation.png)